lifting-bits/mcsema/README.md

 # McSema [![Slack Chat](http://empireslacking.herokuapp.com/badge.svg)](https://empireslacking.herokuapp.com/)

 McSema lifts x86 and amd64 binaries to LLVM bitcode modules.
-McSema support both Linux and Windows binaries, and most x86 and amd64 instructions, including integer, FPU, and SSE operations.
+McSema support both Linux and Windows binaries, and most x86 and amd64 instructions, including integer, X87, MMX, SSE and AVX operations.

 McSema is separated into two conceptual parts: control flow recovery and instruction translation.
 Control flow recovery is performed using the `mcsema-disass` tool, which uses IDA Pro to disassemble a binary file and produces a control flow graph.
 Instruction translation is performed using the `mcsema-lift` tool, which converts the control flow graph into LLVM bitcode.